coindotfi/docs/README.md

 - Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
 - Page loads as a 404 - Make sure you are running in a folder with `mint.json`
+- **Network Timeout Error** - Ensure your internet connection is stable.
+Retry the command, check for firewall or proxy issues, and ensure you have the latest version of Mintlify installed.